 The blue vision-granting bird that patrols the river, the Seagle raises in bounty throughout the match.
 It mercifully follows a much more straightforward pattern than other creatures, starting the game worth 42 gold and increases in bounty by 2 gold until maxing out at 74 gold.

 The Abyssal Dragon

 While the Spirit Sentinel and Dark Slayer sport static bounties throughout the game of 30 and 150 gold respectively, the Abyssal Dragon grants more gold each time it grows in strength.
-The beast spawns into the world worth 80 gold to each member of the slaying team, growing in value every thirty seconds.
+The beast spawns into the world worth 80 gold to each member of the slaying team, growing in value by 6.5% every thirty seconds.
 The exact value at different times is as follows: